-Customers who are on Income Management can purchase essential goods and services from you if you apply to be a recognised Income Management organisation.
+Customers who are income managed can purchase goods and services from you, using their Income Management money.

 - more frequent and regular payments from customers whose payments are income managed